Ansirk-G/Ansirk-G/README.md

 __Arduino UNO__
 * Know how to using arduino library
 * Able to create IoT program using C#
-* Able to build IoT device/prototype
+* Able to assembling IoT components

 __Postman API__
 * Know how to perform API testing